Faltenreich/faltenreich.github.io/_drafts/2025-01-01-reading-android-notifications-with-custom-remote-views.md

 </manifest>
 ```

 The user has to grant the `enabled_notification_listeners` permission for the NotificationListenerService to work.
-So we first check the permission and, if not granted, redirect the user to the settings.
+So we check the permission and, if not granted, redirect the user to the settings.

 ```kotlin
 fun hasNotificationListenerPermission(): Boolean {